xpring-eng/sidechain-launch-kit/docs/source/install.rst

 Checkout the ``sidechain`` branch from the `rippled repository <https://github.com/ripple/rippled/tree/sidechain>`_, and follow the `usual process <https://xrpl.org/install-rippled.html>`_ to build rippled.

-Point to tutorials for next steps
+Go to tutorials for next steps